Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 the procedure.

-hold it and then set object from the cursor.
-Note that in the following
+and then set the object from the cursor.
+Note that in the following example the

 must have the shape defined by my_shape